Simeon Nyachae

 Simeon Nyachae (6 February 1932 – 1 February 2021) was a Kenyan politician, government minister in both the Moi administration and the Kibaki administration, as well as a businessman from Kisii County.

 He invested in London, South Africa, Brazil, Zimbabwe, Australia and the US.

 Early life and education

-Nyachae was born into a large polygamous family in Nyaribari, Kisii County, on 6 February 1932 to colonial chief Musa Nyandusi and the late Omongina Pauline Bosibori Nyandusi.
+Nyachae was born into a large polygamous family in Nyaribari, in the then South Kavirondo District of Nyanza Province in Kenya Colony, on 6 February 1932 to colonial chief Musa Nyandusi and the late Pauline Bosibori Nyandusi.
 In 1941, his father enrolled him in the Nyanchwa Seventh-day Adventist School, and in 1947, he joined the Kereri Intermediate School.
 Two years later, in 1949, he joined the Kisii Government African School but withdrew in 1953, just a year before he was due to sit for the Ordinary Level School Certificate.
 He then took up employment at his father's chief's camp as a district clerk.
 He later attended Torquay Academy and Churchill College, Cambridge, both in the United Kingdom.